absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 # Kubernetes

-Supermq can be easily deployed on the Kubernetes platform using Helm Charts from the official [Supermq DevOps GitHub repository](https://github.com/absmach/supermq-devops).
+Magistrala can be easily deployed on the Kubernetes platform using Helm Charts from the official [Magistrala DevOps GitHub repository](https://github.com/absmach/magistrala-devops).

 ## Prerequisites